Mitictonylor/Homework_week_03_weekend/README.md

 **In The Terminal**:

-- Install Sinatra
-gem install sinatra
-- Create the  database
+- Create the  database:
 createdb cinema
-- Access and create the database tables psql -d cinema -f db/cinema.sql
+- Access and create the database tables: psql -d cinema -f db/cinema.sql
-- Populate the tables
+- Populate the tables:
 ruby console.rb
-- Run the app
-ruby controller.rb
-- Go to http://localhost:4567 in your browser

 # Cinema